xenking/jsoncv/README.md

 Pull requests for adding new themes are always welcomed.

-> You can just name the theme after your own name, this is what I did for the theme "reorx".
+> You can just name the theme after your own name, this is what I did for the theme "xenking".
 > Because I think that theme is tightly bound to the developer's aesthetic and personal taste,
 > and common words may not accurately represent the theme.